-America’s Most Beautiful Historic Train Rides
+Most Beautiful Historic Train Rides in the USA

 1 | New England

 The Café Lafayette Dinner Train is one of only 12 moving dinner trains in North America.
 Enjoy a meal and an unhurried ride in a restored railcar along the Pemigewasset River through the White Mountains.
-Or explore New England’s many historic railways, from the Conway Scenic Railroad to the Cape Cod Central Railroad.
+You can also explore New England’s many historic railways, from the Conway Scenic Railroad to the Cape Cod Central Railroad.
 Ride the vintage Essex Steam Train through the Connecticut River Valley, or chug along the shores of sparkling Lake Winnipesaukee in New Hampshire.
 Then head to Lincoln, New Hampshire to visit the Flying Yankee, one of only three Depression-era diesel-electric steamliners.

 2 | Lancaster County, Pennsylvania